Furqantech1/Travel-World-Web-site/README.md

 ## About the Project

-The Travel World Website provides users with information about various travel destinations, including New York, Paris, and Tokyo.
+The Explore World Website provides users with information about various travel destinations, including New York, Paris, and Tokyo.
 The platform also features a secure login system and a "Book Pass" option, allowing users to generate and print travel passes.

 ## Features